 Human capital, knowledge, and skills are increasingly important competitive assets within firms.
 Employee training sponsored by the firm is therefore perceived as one of the most important measures to gain and keep productivity.
 Especially the German economy that is based on a relatively high share of well qualified employees who frequently work in flexible, complex and diversified quality production derives its main competitive advantages from human capital (Appelbaum and Batt, 1994, pp. 39-43, Roth, 1997).
-In 1998, German firms accordingly invested on average the substantial amount of 1,128 EUR per year per employee in continuous training, Institut der deutschen Wirtschaft (2002), p.99.
 The positive impact of training on firm productivity in the German economy is not undisputed, however.
-Some employee training may not contribute to increases in productivity because it is used as a sorting device for employers in order to determine who is promoted or as a tool to increase incentives, motivation or to reduce turnover (de Koning, 1994).
+Some employee training may not contribute to increases in productivity because it is used as a sorting device for employers in order to determine who is promoted or as a tool to increase incentives, motivation or reduce turnover (de Koning, 1994).
 Several commentators argue that vocational and continuing training in Germany provides employees with knowledge only temporarily needed, for example if infrequent maintenance or re-organisation is necessary (Roth, 1997).
 This kind of training primarily is directed at increasing flexibility in emergency situations instead of continuous productivity increases.
 Therefore, German workers frequently have redundant cognitions and part of their skills is not used in daily work (Berg, 1994).
 Training may also just be a necessity when the workforce is not adequately qualified and firms are forced to retrain workers internally instead of facing high labour turnover costs and a shortage of skilled workers on the labour market (Zwick and Schröder, 2001).
-It will be shown that the empirical evidence in Germany on the productivity effects of training is not conclusive and has considerable gaps and therefore this issue is not clear a-priori and still open for empirical evaluation.
+It will be shown that the empirical evidence in Germany is not conclusive and has considerable gaps and therefore the correlation between training and firm productivity is not clear a-priori and still open for empirical evaluation.